Be a Graywolf Intern

 Graywolf Press offers ongoing unpaid internships designed to expose qualified applicants to editorial, marketing and publicity, and development work, and other aspects of the publishing industry.
 Graywolf is an independent, nonprofit literary press based in Minneapolis that is dedicated to the creation and promotion of thoughtful and imaginative contemporary literature essential to a vital and diverse culture.

 We offer focused departmental internships.
-Six internships will be offered per session: two development internships, two editorial internships, and two marketing and publicity internships.
+Five internships will be offered per session: two development internships, two editorial internships, and one marketing and publicity internship.
 The internships are intended for those who are serious about pursuing these particular fields, and the acceptance process will be highly selective.
 See the guidelines below for detailed information on each type of internship.

 Please apply for only one internship at a time, and indicate in your cover letter whether or not you might be available for a different department.
 All interns are expected to help with general office administrative tasks such as data entry, photocopying, mailings, and other various support tasks as needed.